sonanmemon/sonanmemon.github.io/_pages/about.md

 ➜ Identifying monetary policy shocks and their tranmission effects in cross-country, panel data environments.

-➜ Understanding the structure of international connectedness of private and central banks by using network science.

-➜ Open Economy New Keynesian Models.
+➜ Understanding the structure of international connectedness of private and central banks by using network science in Open Economy New Keynesian framework.

-➜ Eonomic Sociology: Ethnic and Religious Conflict In Pakistan; Islamic Finance and Mainstream Finance.
+➜ Economic Sociology: Labor Market Consequences of Ethnic and Religious Frictions in Pakistan.